Nigerian literature: Independence

 A number of writers, members of the Mbari Club of Prof. Ulli Beier, became popular in the immediate aftermath of independence.

 The Arts Theatre of the University of Ibadan developed into a touring theatre from 1961, but mostly performed plays by European authors.
 Thus, as a critical reaction to the emerging alienation of theatre from everyday African life in Ibadan, the Mbari Club emerged as a literary centre for African literary figures.
 Playwright John Pepper Clark-Bekederemo staged his first play Song of a Goat here in 1962, a synthesis of forms of ancient theatre and a theme always relevant in Africa - fertility and motherhood - for the European-educated young generation.
 In 1966, he documented the festival of a hero of the Ijaw people, which is celebrated every 25 years in the Niger Delta, in the original language in his drama Ozidi, adapted it dramatically and translated it into English.
 He turned the folkloric symbolism into the psychoanalytical.

 The only representative of négritude in Nigeria was considered to be the essayist and literary scholar Abiola Irele, who became the director of the journal Black Orpheus in 1968.
 He criticised the overemphasis on ideological differences between the English- and French-speaking writers of Africa.

 As early as the 1950s, popular metropolitan literature based on the American model emerged in Nigeria, published in booklets distributed in the market, the so-called Onitsha market literature, of which Cyprian Ekwensi was probably the most important representative.
-Ekwensi, the son of a storyteller, wrote hundreds of short stories as well as 35 novels and children's books.
+Ekwensi, the son of an African storyteller, wrote hundreds of short stories as well as 35 novels and children's books.
 His best-known work is Jagua Nana (1961), a description of the life of an ageing sex worker that is not free of stereotypes.